MY APPROACH

 WHAT IS A REHABILITATION COUNSELOR?

-I am a Certified Rehabilitation Counselor (CRC).
+I completed my degree as a Certified Rehabilitation Counselor (CRC).
 This means that I have specialized training in helping individuals and families with cognitive, emotional, physical, mental and developmental disabilities achieve vocational, mental health and personal goals.
 I can assist individuals adjust to internal and external barriers to evolve, regardless of ability level.
 My focus in this area is on the mental health aspect of adjusting to the medical/psychosocial aspects of a disability/chronic illness, for both individuals, couples and families.
 I am also experienced in assisting family members in adjusting to chronic/terminal illness of loved ones.
 I previously worked in an inpatient treatment program at the Washington County Jail so am experienced working with both drug and alcohol addiction.
 I believe that the opposite of addiction is connection.